Lendermarket Review 2026 – More than 14% return from Estonia?

 In which countries can you invest?

-You primarily invest in P2P loans from the Creditstar Group, which operates in 7 countries: Czech Republic, Finland, Poland, Spain, Estonia, Denmark, and Sweden.
+You primarily invest in P2P loans from the Creditstar Group, which operates in 6 countries: Czech Republic, Finland, Spain, Estonia, Denmark, and Sweden.
 In addition, there are now other external lenders available, allowing you to invest in additional countries as well.
 You can find the complete list of loan originators directly on Lendermarket.

 What types of loans can you invest in on Lendermarket?